+Describe all of the criteria that will be used to select applications and the relative importance of these criteria.
+HTF Program : The criteria to be considered during the review will include, but is not limited to: Developer capacity; Fiscal soundness of developer(s); The extent to which to project has Federal, State or local project-based rental assistance so rents are affordable to extremely low income and very low income populations in the State; Continuous site control in the name of the ownership entity; Identification and commitment of other funding sources; Project feasibility; Examination of market conditions to ensure an adequate need; Number of assisted units; and Subsidy layering of federal funds.
+The final selection criteria will be detailed in the RFP.
 If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application criteria?
-(CDBG only) Describe the process for awarding funds to state recipients and how the state will make its allocation available to units of general local government, and non-profit organizations, including Describe all of the criteria that will be used to select applications and the relative importance of these criteria.
-HTF Program: The criteria to be considered during the review will include, but is not limited to: Developer capacity; Fiscal soundness of developer(s); The extent to which to project has Federal, State or local project-based rental assistance so rents are affordable to extremely low income and very low income populations in the State; Continuous site control in the name of the ownership entity; Identification and commitment of other funding sources; Project feasibility; Examination of market conditions to ensure an adequate need; Number of assisted units; and Subsidy layering of federal funds.
-The final selection criteria will be detailed in the RFP. application criteria?
-(CDBG only) Describe the process for awarding funds to state recipients and how the state will make its allocation available to units of general local government, and non-profit described, how can potential applicants access application manuals or other Not applicable. awarding funds to state recipients and how the state will make its allocation available to units of general local government, and non-profit • government, and non-profit awarding funds to state recipients and how the state will Not applicable. community and faith-based government, and non-profit organizations, including
+(CDBG only) Not applicable.

-Identify the method of selecting project sponsors (including providing full access to grassroots faith-based and other community-based organizations).
+Describe the process for awarding funds to state recipients and how the state will make its allocation available Not applicable. to units of general local government, and non-profit organizations, including community and faith-based organizations.
+(ESG only) Identify the method of selecting project sponsors (including providing full access to grassroots faith- based and other community-based organizations).
 (HOPWA only) Not applicable.

 Describe how resources will be allocated among funding categories.
 HTF Rental Program: will provide funds for nonprofit and for profit developers for the development (new construction, acquisition, and/or rehabilitation) of rental housing opportunities for extremely low income and very low income populations in the State.
-Up to 90% of the grant award (up to \$2,700,000) and program incomewill be allocated to this funding category.
+Up to 90% of the grant award (up to \$2,700,000) will be allocated to this funding category.HTF Operating Cost Program: the grant award (up to \$999,999) will be allocated to this funding category.
 Administration: will be used by the West Virginia Housing Development Fund in the administration of the HTF Program for the State.
-10% of the grant award (\$300,000) and program incomewill be allocated to this funding category.
+10% of the grant award (\$300,000) will be allocated to this funding category.
 Describe threshold factors and grant size limits.
-HTF Rental Program: funding per award is limited to \$1,300,000, unless WVHDF underwriting determines otherwise, and must comply with the HUDmaximum per unit subsidy limit.
+HTF Rental Program: funding per award is limited to \$2,700,000 and must comply with the HUD maximum per unit subsidy limit.
+Operating Cost Program: funding per award is limited to \$999,999.

-What are the outcome measures expected as a result of the method of distribution?
 HTF Rental Program: as a result of the method of distribution, the outcome measure is 50 rental units.
+Operating Cost Program: as a result of the method of distribution, the outcome measure is up to 10 rental units.